pammie89/Tic-Tac-Toe-Carnival/README.md

 --- How To Play ---

 1. Player 1 - is automatically assigned the X game piece.
 Player 1 chooses where to place their first X game piece on the board.
-This marks the board with an image for the X game piece.<br><br>
+This marks the board with an image for the X game piece.<br>
 2. It is Player 2 turn, which has been assigned the O game piece.
 They choose where to place their first game piece on the board.
-This marks the board with an image for the O game piece.<br><br>
+This marks the board with an image for the O game piece.<br>
-3. This cycle repeats until a winner status is achieved by one of the players.<br><br>
+3. This cycle repeats until a winner status is achieved by one of the players.<br>
-4. If the game has no winner, the result will be a tie.
+4. If the game has no winner, the result will be a tie.<br>
 5. If a winner is determined the game results will be announced within the game results board area.<br>
 6. To start a new game, click the "Play Again" button.<br>
 7. Use the music toggler to control how the music is played while playing the game.<br>